kagantmr/zuzu/README.md

 - ... something that definitely isn't x86

 ## Prerequisites
-To build and run Zuzu on QEMU, install QEMU and `gcc-arm-none-eabi` cross-compiler:
+To build and run zuzu on QEMU, install QEMU and `gcc-arm-none-eabi` cross-compiler:

 ### Linux (Debian/Ubuntu)